cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/api-configuration.md

 Start your bot and open a browser to [http://localhost:8080/graphiql](http://localhost:8080/graphiql).
 GraphiQL is a query editor that comes out of the box with the [DGS framework](https://netflix.github.io/dgs/) we are using.

-For example, you can try to enter this query to display all your strategies:
+For example, you can enter this query to display all your strategies:

 ```
 query {